Patrick Eugene Prendergast: Early life

 Prendergast became a newspaper distributor in Chicago, where he lobbied for improvements in Chicago's railroad grade crossings, which he saw as a danger to the public.
 He supported Carter Harrison's 1890s election campaigns under the delusion that if Harrison won the election, Prendergast himself would receive an appointment as the city's corporation counsel.
 Prendergast had a fixation with writing postcards.
 In order to support Carter Harrison's pursuit to regain the mayoralty, Prendergast sent rambling postcards to prominent Chicagoans urging them to vote for Harrison.
 Among those who received such a postcard was prominent lawyer A. S. Trude, who would later prosecute the case against Prendergast in the murder trial that followed the assassination.
 Prendergast sent these postcards in support of Harrison for more than two years before Harrison was successful in winning the 1893 Chicago mayoral election.
 Prendergast believed that his letters had been responsible for Harrison's success in the election.

 From some time in 1893 until July of that year, Prendergast disappeared for an extended time without notice, possibly in a dissociative fugue.
 He offered little account of where he had been, other than a vague statement about having been in Wisconsin.

 In approximately mid-1893, Prendergast visited Chicago City Hall under the delusion that he had been appointed corporation counsel by Harrison.
 After Prendergast was insistent to a clerk that he held the position, he was brought to meet Adolph Kraus, the incumbent corporation counsel, who showed Prendergast his office and teased him by facetiously asking if he wanted the job.
 While Prendergast did not have the education or qualifications that required for the office, he was nevertheless angered that he had not been appointed by Harrison to it.
-After Harrison had spent six months in office without appointing him corporation council or granting him any recognition, Prendergast began to desire revenge against Harrison for the perceived slight.
+After Harrison had spent six months in office without appointing him corporation counsel or granting him any recognition, Prendergast began to desire revenge against Harrison for the perceived slight.
 Prendergast also wrote threatening letters to both Harrison and Kraus, a fact which was quickly discovered by investigators following the assassination.
 One letter to Kraus read, "I want your job.
 Do not be a fool.
 Resign.
 Third and final notice."